skyleague/mambu-sdk/README.md

 - [`mambu-sdk`](https://www.npmjs.com/package/mambu-sdk)
 - [`MambuPy`](https://pypi.org/project/MambuPy/)

-PR's are very welcome if you think your project is missing here.
+PR's for this list are very welcome, if you think your project is missing here!

 ## License & Copyright

 `@skyleague/mambu-sdk` is licensed under the MIT License (see [LICENSE.md](./LICENSE.md) for details.).

+If you using this SDK without Enterprise Support, please note this (partial) MIT license clause:

+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND

 This SDK is generated using [`@skyleague/therefore`](https://github.com/skyleague/therefore) :partying_face:, which is licensed under the MIT License.